South Korea's president formally ousted by court | Taiwan News

-SEOUL, South Korea (AP) — In a historic, unanimous ruling Friday, South Korea's Constitutional Court formally removed impeached President Park Geun-hye from office over a corruption scandal that has plunged the country into political turmoil, worsened an already-serious national divide and prompted calls for sweeping reforms.
+SEOUL, South Korea (AP) — In a historic, unanimous ruling Friday, South Korea's Constitutional Court formally removed impeached President Park Geun-hye from office over a corruption scandal that has plunged the country into political turmoil and worsened an already-serious national divide.

-It was a stunning fall for Park, the country's first female leader and the daughter of a dictator who rode a lingering conservative nostalgia for her father to victory in 2012, only to see her presidency descend into scandal.
+Two people later died during protests against the court's decision, which capped a stunning fall for Park, the country's first female leader who rode a wave of lingering conservative nostalgia for her late dictator father to victory in 2012, only to see her presidency crumble as millions of furious protesters filled the nation's streets.

-The ruling by the eight-member panel opens her up to possible criminal proceedings, and makes her South Korea's first democratically elected leader to be removed from office since democracy came in the country in the late 1980s.
+The ruling by the eight-member panel opens Park up to possible criminal proceedings — prosecutors have already named her a criminal suspect — and makes her South Korea's first democratically elected leader to be removed from office since democracy replaced dictatorship in the late 1980s.

+It also deepens South Korea's political and security uncertainty as the country faces existential threats from perennial rival North Korea, reported economic retaliation from a China furious about Seoul's cooperation with the U.S. on an anti-missile system, and questions in Seoul about the new Trump administration's commitment to the countries' decades-long security alliance.

 Park's "acts of violating the constitution and law are a betrayal of the public trust," acting Chief Justice Lee Jung-mi said.
 "The benefits of protecting the constitution that can be earned by dismissing the defendant are overwhelmingly big.
 Hereupon, in a unanimous decision by the court panel, we issue a verdict: We dismiss the defendant, President Park Geun-hye."

+Park's lawyer, Seo Seok-gu, who had previously compared Park's impeachment to the crucifixion of Jesus Christ, called the verdict a "tragic decision" made under popular pressure and questioned the fairness of what he called a "kangaroo court."

-South Korea must hold an election within two months to choose Park's successor.
+South Korea must now hold an election within two months to choose Park's successor.
 Liberal Moon Jae-in, who lost to Park in the 2012 election, currently enjoys a comfortable lead in opinion surveys.
-Whoever becomes the next leader will take over a country facing a hostile North Korea, a stagnant economy and deep social and political divides.

 Sensing history, thousands of people — both pro-Park supporters, many of them dressed in army-style fatigues and wearing red berets, and those who wanted Park gone — gathered around the Constitutional Court building and a huge public square in downtown Seoul.

 A big television screen was set up near the court so people could watch the verdict live.
-Hundreds of police were on hand for any protests, wearing helmets with visors and black, hard-plastic breastplates and shin guards.
+Hundreds of police were on hand, wearing helmets with visors and black, hard-plastic breastplates and shin guards.
 The streets near the court were lined with police buses and barricades.

+Some of Park's supporters reacted with anger after the ruling, shouting and hitting police officers with plastic flag poles and climbing on police buses.
+Anti-Park protesters celebrated by marching in the streets near the presidential Blue House, carrying flags, signs and an effigy of Park dressed in prison clothes and tied up with rope.

+The Seoul Metropolitan Police Agency said two people died while protesting Park's removal.
+An official from the Seoul National University Hospital said that a man in his 70s, believed to be a Park supporter, died from head wounds after falling from the top of a police bus.

 Park's parliamentary impeachment in December came after weeks of Saturday rallies that drew millions who wanted her resignation.
 Overwhelmed by the biggest rallies in decades, the voices of Park supporters were largely ignored.
 But they've recently regrouped and staged fierce pro-Park rallies since.